Stocks dip deeper into bear market ahead of big Fed news - NewsBreak

 At the center of the sell-off is the Federal Reserve’s effort to control inflation by raising interest rates.
 The Fed is scrambling to get prices under control and its main method is to raise rates, but that is a blunt tool that could slow the economy too much and cause a recession.

-“The real calm in today’s market is driven very significantly by the focus on this week’s Fed decision.” said Greg Bassuk, CEO of AXS Investments.
+“The real calm in today’s market is driven very significantly by the focus on this week’s Fed decision.” said Greg Bassuk, chief executive of AXS Investments.
 “Today’s is either the calm before the storm or the calm that will hopefully represent an extended period of calm.”

 Other central banks worldwide, including the Bank of England, have been raising rates as well, while the European Central Bank said it will do so next month and in September.